 I just came from a recent glamping in Batangas experience at Nayomi Sanctuary Resort and here’s my tale as a first timer.

 This is probably where the idea of glamping (glamour + camping) comes to mind.
-Imagine the experience of staying in a tent by the beach, or in the midst of a forest or on top of the mountain, with all resources you need (except wifi, of course!)—a nice bathroom, bed, fluffy pillows, an aircon or electric fan to keep you cool throughout night.
+Imagine the experience of staying in a tent by the beach, or in the midst of a forest or on top of the mountain, with resources you need—a nice bathroom, bed, fluffy pillows, an aircon or electric fan to keep you cool throughout night.

 Nayomi Sanctuary Resort, located in Balete, Batangas, gives the perfect glamping feel.
 While the resort offers a peaceful atmosphere, hotel accommodations and a perfect events venue with the Taal Lake at the backdrop, one attraction they are popular for is their glamping area.

 Each glamping tent is good for six persons, and is equipped with an electric mosquito zapper, industrial fan, three beds, big and colourful pillows, lamps, towels, and blanket, power outlets.
 You may read more details here.

 It also has its own bathroom, just a few steps from the tent.
 For barkadas and families who wanted to relax outside the tent, there is a picnic table with umbrella perfect for bonding time.